Amy Recommends:

 Everything here has become one of my favorites because it’s practical and reliable.
 I hope these go-to picks earn a place in your studio-teacher life, too.
 Enjoy!

-Pedal Extenders
+Bench and Pedal Extenders

 The CPS Pedal Extender (left) is a good budget-friendly option.
 I like to purchase a couple extras and loan them to students.
 A slightly nicer but more expensive option is the PE-2 Pedal Extender (right).